Logiqx/gps-wizard/docs/gpx/README.md

 Note: The example above also includes `<gpxtpx:hr>` (heartrate) to illustrate how that would be included.

-In July 2023, I created the [TrackPointExtras](../xmlschemas/TrackPointExtras/v1/README.md) schema for use with GPX 1.1:
+In July 2023, I created the [TrackPointExtras](../xmlschemas/TrackPointExtras/v1/README.md) schema for use with GPX 1.1, adding "course", "speed" and accuracy estimates:

 ```xml
 <trkpt lat="50.5710623" lon="-2.4563484">